centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/hardware-printers-standard-rfc3805-snmp.md

 ### SNMP Configuration

-To use this pack, the SNMP service must be properly configured on your ressource.
+To use this pack, the SNMP service must be properly configured on your resource.
 Please refer to the official documentation from the constructor.

 ### Network flow